syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Event.md

 ## BPMN event trigger

-Event triggers are notated as icons inside the circle and they represent the specific details of the process.
-The [EventTrigger](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_EventTrigger) property of the `BpmnNodeViewModel` allows you to set the type of trigger and by default, it is set to None.
+The event triggers are notated as icons inside the circle and they represent the specific details of the process.
+The [EventTrigger](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_EventTrigger) property of the `BpmnNodeViewModel` allows you to set the type of trigger.
+By default, it is set to None.
 The following code example explains how to create a BPMN trigger.

 {% tabs %}
 {% highlight xaml %}